Maikel Garcia Player Props: Royals vs. Orioles

 Maikel Garcia At The Plate

-- Garcia has eight doubles, a home run and 10 walks while batting .252.
+- Garcia is hitting .255 with eight doubles, a home run and 11 walks.

+- Garcia has picked up a hit in 58.1% of his 31 games this year, with multiple hits in 22.6% of those games.

+- He has homered in one of 31 games, and in 0.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.